EndPointCorp/end-point-blog/2022/04/12/quartz-schduler-as-a-service.html.md

 2022-04-11 13:55:12.356  INFO 13033 --- [eduler_Worker-3] com.example.qscheduler.KPIObserverJob    : rescheduling job: kpiJobName critical_ticket_count , new cron: 0 0 3 ? * * *
 ```

-Observer job now rescheduled the job we changed its cron job.
+Observer job now rescheduled the job that we changed its cron rule.
 These are all how we make observer job manage the KPI business jobs.
 If you have more attributes and if you want your observer job to reschedule or perform different operations on business job definition updates you should enrich your `ObserverJob`.

 ### Extend By Creating a Managing UI and Conclusion

 Managing the scheduler jobs using a UI is not in the scope of this post.
 But that is not much different than managing any data on a web application or so.
 I encourage you to do your own implementations if this solution sounds useful to you.
-This solution helps you create create your own scheduling job management solution on the fly and let's you create, update or delete the quartz-scheduler jobs dynamically.
+This solution helps you create your own scheduling job management solution on the fly and let's you create, update or delete the quartz-scheduler jobs dynamically.
 The complete implementation can be found in the [GitHub project](https://github.com/ashemez/QScheduler).